monkeysppp/VBCoachNotes/drills/PassingDrills/PassingDrills.md

 <ul style="margin-left: 300px">
   <li>The feeder hits a ball into a gym ball (from close range)</li>
   <li>The passer has to react and pass the ball</li>
-  <li>Note that this can take a bit of time for the feeder to work out how to feed, and for the passers to loosen up</li>
+  <li>Note that this can take a bit of time for the feeder to work out how to feed`, `and for the passers to loosen up</li>
 </ul>

 <br clear="left"/>